Apex Digital: 2004-05

 In order to create an argument that Ji was not in fact a hostage, Charlie Wang, the Cadwalader lawyer for Changhong, deposed Ji on videotape.
 Ji did not have a lawyer; Apex later argued that that raised questions as to whether the tape would have any value in American courts.
 At the deposition, Ji disputed Changhong's version of events; this led to a heated argument between Ji and Charlie Wang, according to people who saw the deposition.
 The following day, Ji was taken to meet Mr. Zhao, Changhong's head.
 Zhao warned Ji that Changhong controlled the Mianyang courts, that Ji would be tried in those courts, and that Changhong would decide if he lived or died.
 Charlie Wang then conducted a second taped deposition of Ji.
 In response to everything Wang asked Ji, Ji muttered agreement, including that Changhong had "invited" him to stay at its apartment in Shanghai.

 Apex then complained that Cadwalader lawyer Charlie Wang had acted improperly and unethically by being a party to Ji' detention.
 Cadwalader subsequently withdrew from the case.
 Charlie Wang, who had been made a Cadwalader partner just a few months earlier, left the firm.

 On May 28, 2005, seven months after Ji was first detained, he was handed over to the Mianyang police for formal arrest on charges of "financial instrument fraud."
 In June 2015, Apex acknowledged a $150 million debt, but the debt remained unpaid as Apex said it did not have any money.
 In August 2015, the police released Ji on restricted bail, without him being indicted.

 2006-present

 In 2010, Apex filed for Chapter 11 bankruptcy, which finally closed in January 2018.

+However, as of 2026, the California Secretary of State Bizfile online website has stated that Apex Digital is an active business.

 In 2019, Apex Digital entered a partnership with Bluestar Alliance, a private equity firm, to purchase Brookstone's online and wholesale businesses.
 Brookstone is a retail chain that filed for Chapter 11 bankruptcy in 2018.